 Graduate Program Fellowship Allocation Funds

-Each graduate program may offer eligible students fellowship support, including a living allowance, and/or in-state fees, and/or nonresident supplemental tuition.
+Each graduate program may offer eligible students fellowship support, including a stipend (or "living allowance"), and/or Tuition & Fees, and/or nonresident supplemental tuition.
 To be considered for this award you must let your program know that you are interested in being considered and obtain the correct application instructions from your program.